edagokdogan-lgtm/edagokdogan-lgtm/README.md

 ![Header](https://capsule-render.vercel.app/api?type=waving&color=gradient&height=250&section=header&text=Hi%20there,%20I%20am%20Eda!&fontSize=50)

-I am a Data Scientist and Economist with a passion for uncovering insights through quantitative analysis and machine learning.
+I am a Data Science and Economics graduate with a passion for uncovering insights through quantitative analysis and machine learning.
 Educated at the University of Washington and UCLA, I am naturally curious and always eager to learn something new.

 ### 🔭 What I'm currently working on
 * Evaluating complex LLM outputs for GenAI projects.